 Rachel is an actor, playwright and now administrator born and raised in Vancouver.
 She made her professional acting debut with Green Thumb in their production of Souvenirs, and since then has appeared on stages across Western Canada.
 Her work as an actor has included new works, classics, musicals, and has taken her everywhere from a sold out 700 hundred seat theatre to a stage on the back of a flatbed pickup truck, performing in public parks for free.
 Rachel has been featured playing the cello, singing her heart out, and jumping onto a moving, four-horse chariot.
 Rachel’s first play, Still/Falling appeared in Green Thumb’s 2015/16 season, after comprehensive dramaturgical input from Patrick McDonald, and her second play, The Code will premiere with the company in 2018.
 Throughout her time as professional theatre artist, Green Thumb has always felt like home to Rachel, and has offered constant support to her in her artist endeavors, as an actor, playwright, and now arts administrator.

 Born and raised in Richmond, BC, Breanne has worked as a professional Stage Manager for close to ten years.
 She graduated with honours from the University of British Columbia with her Bachelor of Fine Arts in Theatre Production/Design, where she was the recipient of the Norman Young Scholarship for Theatre and the Dean of Arts Scholarship; while also completing the Fine Arts Program in Visual Arts at Langara College.
 Breanne has had the pleasure of working for various theatre companies across Canada, including; The Shaw Festival, Arts Club, National Arts Centre, among many others.
-She was the Tour & Education Manager at Green Thumb from 2016-2018 and was the Production Manager at Presentation House Theatre for the 2013/14 Season.
-Breanne is excited to bring her touring knowledge and experiences to Green Thumb Theatre, having completed many cross province and Canada tours.
-Breanne sits on the GVPTA’s Theatre Engagement Project board, has sat on the GVPTA's Theatre Engagement Project Steering Committee, the Jessie Richardson Theatre for Young Audiences jury and was a Stage Management Mentor with the Cultch’s Ignite program.
-Breanne is also the resident Set Designer for Beach House Theatre.
+She was the Tour & Education Manager at Green Thumb from 2016-2018 and was the Production Manager at Presentation House Theatre from 2013-2014.
+Breanne is excited to bring her touring knowledge and experiences to Green Thumb Theatre, having completed many cross province, Canadain and US tours.
+Breanne sits on the Jessie Richardson Theatre Awards Society board, has sat on the GVPTA's Theatre Engagement Project Steering Committee, the Jessie Richardson Theatre for Young Audiences and Large Theatre juries and was a Stage Management Mentor with the Cultch’s Ignite program.
+She is the proud mama to her beautiful baby boy.

 Ruth grew up in Steveston, British Columbia.
 In 2014 she graduated from the Production Program at Studio 58, where she was awarded the John F. Parker scholarship for Demonstrating Exceptional Promise.
 Since .graduation Ruth has worked as a professional stage manager in Vancouver for companies including Bard on the Beach, Neworld Theatre, Theatre Replacement, Carousel Theatre for Young People, Full Circle First Nations, Gateway Theatre and most recently Green Thumb Theatre for the 2016/2017 season tour of Alone Together.
 Ruth was awarded the Mayors Art Award for Emerging Theatre Artist in 2016

-Aliya is a director, creator, producer, front of house manager, and arts administrator with a keen interest in socially engaged theatre.
+Aliya is a director, creator, facilitator, front of house manager, and arts administrator with a keen interest in socially engaged theatre.
 Previously, Aliya has worked administratively for the Leaky Heaven Performance Society, as rental manager for the Russian Hall in Strathcona, and as Program Coordinator for ROARS; an arts camp run by Leave Out Violence and Little Mountain Neighbourhood House.
 She is the founder and Artistic Director of The Troika Collective, a multi-disciplinary performance collective that uses Eastern European history and culture as a lens to explore universally resonant stories and themes.
 Aliya also performs with her own vocal group Vostok, specializing in music from Eastern Europe and the Balkans.
 Aliya holds a BA in theatre performance and political science, and an MEd in Arts for Social Change from SFU.

 Susan has been an accountant for over 15 years, and with Green Thumb since 2011.
 She makes her home in Richmond, BC, with her husband and two twin boys.